- Godalming, Surrey

 Our scheme, featuring three steeply pitched roofs expressing the 6 Chemistry Labs below, creates a subtle but important architectural link to the original campus which is heavily reliant on these forms.

-The proportion of the colonnade and the northern facade have been been developed using the Golden Rectangle.
+The proportion of the colonnade and the northern facade have been developed using the Golden Rectangle.
 This has been introduced to create another subtle but important architectural link between the original Gothic campus which in itself is heavily reliant on that proportioning system.

 The spacing established with the colonnade uses a simply repeated vertical Golden Rectangle which is sub-divided into a pure square sitting below a smaller horizontal Golden Rectangle.
 This subdivision enables the controlled placing of a brise soleil band creating a facade which is both rhythmic and layered.